knative/func/docs/reference/func_deploy.md

 ### Options

 ```
-  -b, --build string           Build specifies the way the function should be built.
+      --build string           Build specifies the way the function should be built.
 Supported types are "disabled", "local" or "git" (Env: $FUNC_BUILD) (default "local")
-      --builder string         build strategy to use when creating the underlying image.
-Currently supported build strategies are "pack" or "s2i". (default "pack")
+  -b, --builder string         build strategy to use when creating the underlying image.
+Currently supported build strategies are "pack" and "s2i". (default "pack")
       --builder-image string   builder image, either an as a an image name or a mapping name.
                                Specified value is stored in func.yaml (as 'builder' field) for subsequent builds. ($FUNC_BUILDER_IMAGE)
   -c, --confirm                Prompt to confirm all configuration options (Env: $FUNC_CONFIRM)